javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ```

-If we have only one argument, then parentheses can be omitted, making that even shorter:
+If we have only one argument, then parentheses around parameters can be omitted, making that even shorter:

 ```js run
 // same as